zsarge/blog-server/README.md

 to do:
 - comment system
    - pagination
+    - plan: kaminari for post level pagination
+    - use AJAX for getting more replies to a comment via pagination?
+    - use threading to handle depth
    - verification system via console
    - mailers
        - on comment
        - on report
     - webmention support?
 - cached file system via google drive
 - automatically back up db to google drive